iAPX/httpd-log-anon-filter/README.md

 Forked by Philippe "iAPX" Vigier
 --------------------------------

-It is a fork modified by Philippe "iAPX" Vigier only to extend the salt to 64bits to make generated IP addresses harder to find when one IP is already known (for example 127.0.0.1).
+It is a fork modified by Philippe "iAPX" Vigier to extend the salt to 256bits to make generated IP addresses harder to find when multiple IPs are already known (for example 127.0.0.1).

-The flaw is that with a 32bits salt and a known HTTP request and IP, it was easy to retrieve the salt with only 2^31 operations (average), now it is 2^63 operations.
+The flaw is that with a 32bits salt and a known HTTP request and IP, it was easy to retrieve the salt with only 2^31 operations (average), now it is 2^255 operations.
+Enjoy!

-It is still possible to use a brute-force attack knowing a request, but it's now very costly and gives 2^32 (average) results to checks ;)

 dependencies
 ------------

 - Perl
+- cpan (apt install cpanminus)
+- string::random (cpanm String::Random)

 usage